The Young Children's Area

 Using a Needs based care approach at Campus Corner provides each child one primary caregiver and a buddy teacher (second primary teacher) both whom take personal responsibility for the child’s overall well-being, care moments, learning and development throughout their time at Campus Corner.

 The kaiako prepare the environment to make sure it is providing activities which can settle their primary children based on their current interests.
 They will closely follow the child's interests and their cues using a Needs Based Care approach.
 To develop quality care, each child needs to form a secure attachment with their primary caregiver.
-The primary care giving ritual reduces stress for both a child and their parents right from the start and supports a child to get through long days away from the parent, so their well being, needs and development are supported in the respectful, reciprocal environment.
+The primary care giving ritual reduces stress for both a child and their parents right from the start and supports a child through their days away from their parent.
+This will support their well being, needs and development in a respectful, reciprocal environment.

 Transition to school